-8 Protected species licence Protection of Badgers Act 1992 Natural England It is expected that a licence will be required due to the presence of badgers around the site, as documented in the Ecology Chapter of the Environmental Statement [Document 6.1].
+subsidiary legislation 8 Protected species licence Protection of Badgers Act 1992 Natural England It is expected that a licence will be required due to the presence of badgers around the site, as documented in the Ecology Chapter of the Environmental Statement [Document 6.1].
 It is proposed that the formal application process will take place in order for a licence to be obtained prior to the commencement of construction.
+The Applicant is taking that approach on a precautionary basis and will consider as part of detailed design whether it is possible to avoid the need for a licence through the layout/design of the Proposed Development.
 The Applicant is not aware of any reason why any licence required would not be granted should one be required.
-Update at Deadline 4: The Applicant submitted a draft Licence application to NE on the 10 September 2024.
-The Applicant met with NE on the 27 September 2024 to discuss that draft Licence application and NE indicated that they would be in a position to issue a Letter of No Impediment (LoNI) no later than the 15 November 2024.
-The Applicant will provide an update on the draft Licence Application at Deadline 5, but based on the timescales indicated by NE expects to be able to submit a LoNI at Deadline 6.
-The Applicant is taking that approach on a precautionary basis and will consider as part of detailed design whether it is possible to avoid the need for a licence through the layout/design of the Proposed Development.
+Update at Deadline 5: The Applicant submitted a draft Licence application to NE on the 10 September 2024.
+NE issued a Letter of No Impediment to the Applicant on the 21 st October 2024, confirming that NE sees no impediment to issuing a licence, based on the information provided within the draft Licence application.
 9 Section 278 Agreement Highways Act 1980 Derbyshire County Council As documented in the Transport Chapter of the ES [Document 6.1], surface protection, culvert reinforcement and temporary removal of street furniture is expected to be required in a small number of locations in order to allow for access to the site by two Abnormal Loads.
 Those works would take place entirely within the extents of the local highway network.
 The necessary S278 agreement would be sought prior to those works needing to be undertaken.